 |ITV Player||Not working|

-A streaming VPN can come in extremely handy when travelling abroad, since most services take note of your location and then prevent you from watching movies and TV shows when outside of your home country.
+A streaming VPN can come in extremely handy when traveling abroad, since most services take note of your location and then prevent you from watching movies and TV shows when you're outside of your home country.

-Unfortunately, since Mullvad is focused on user privacy above all else, its unblocking capabilities aren’t too impressive.
-In our tests, the service failed to grant us access to a string of geo-blocked streaming services, including Netflix, Disney+, BBC iPlayer, and Amazon Prime Video.
-It did, however, unblock Channel 4 (UK) and 9Now (Australia).
+Unfortunately, since Mullvad is focused on user privacy above all else, its unblocking capabilities aren't too impressive.
+The service failed to grant me access to UK, Australia, Canada, and Japan Netflix libraries, and couldn't unblock BBC iPlayer, Amazon Prime Video, or Disney+.

 How good are Mullvad's apps?